 top of page

-Lenswoman was over 20 years in the making, not counting the life that informed it.
-Though many of Maddy Garfield's experiences are my own, by making the book a romance, it freed me to invent characters and situations, add a little wish-fulfillment, and have fun in the writing process.
+Lenswoman in Love was over 20 years in the making, not counting the life that informed it.
+Though many of Maddy Garfield's experiences are my own, by making the book a romantic novel, it freed me to invent characters and situations, add a little wish-fulfillment, and have fun in the writing process.

 Cameron Crowe, Filmmaker and Rock Journalist